atlanswer/typst-template-ieee/full.typ

   abstract: [
     These instructions give you guidelines for preparing papers for IEEE Transactions and Journals.
-Use this document as a template if you are using LaTeX.
+Use this document as a template if you are using Typst.
 Otherwise, use this document as an instruction set.
 The electronic file of your paper will be formatted further at IEEE.
 Paper titles should be written in uppercase and lowercase letters, not all uppercase.
 Avoid writing long formulas with subscripts in the title; short formulas that identify the elements